 What investigations may be advised?

-The doctor will want to know how long your cough has lasted and whether you have any other symptoms.
+The doctor will want to know how long the cough has lasted and whether there are any other symptoms.
 The doctor will particularly ask about symptoms which may suggest an underlying serious condition ('red flags').

 Red flag symptoms that may suggest serious underlying disease: